 - <SourceBucket>: indicates the name of the source bucket.

-- YYYY-MM-DD-HH-MM-SS: indicates the time when the log is created.
-YYYY indicates the year, MM indicates the month, DD indicates the day, HH indicates the hour, MM indicates the minute, and SS indicates the second.
+- YYYY-MM-DD-HH-MM-SS: indicates the time when the log is created, in which YYYY indicates the year, MM indicates the month, DD indicates the day, HH indicates the hour, MM indicates the minute, and SS indicates the second.

-- <UniqueString>: indicates the string generated by the OSS.
+- <UniqueString>: indicates the string generated by OSS.

 An example object name used to store OSS access logs is as follows:

 In the preceding example, MyLog is the log prefix specified by the user, oss-example is the name of the source bucket, 2015-09-10-04-00-00 is the log creation time, and 0000 is the string generated by the OSS.